PriVote-Project/.github/profile/README.md

 - Problem: Traditional on-chain voting mechanisms are susceptible to bribery and coercion, as voters can be forced to reveal their choices as can be verified on-chain.
 - Solution: With Privote, voters can vote privately, ensuring that their choices remain confidential and cannot be verified on-chain, leaving no incentive for bribers or coercers.

-4. **Lack of Cross-chain Compatibility**:
+4. **UX complexity**:

-- Problem: With advent of various L2s and other chains, chain limitation have got real, people having tokens on different chains can't interact with dapps on other chains.
+- Problem: Using any web3 dapp comes with its UX complexity around wallets, let alone having gas, multiple chains, etc.
-- Solution: We use Chainlink CCIP to enable usage of Privote from multiple chains, enabling users to vote from any chain they have tokens on.
+- Solution: We provide easy on-boarding to privote for users with email, passkey using [porto](https://porto.sh) along with traditional wallets catering to different users.
+With porto we aim to abstract multiple chains for users giving them as smooth flow as possible.

 <!-- ROADMAP -->

 ## Roadmap

-- <input disabled="" type="checkbox"> More Auth Mechanisms We will be integrating more on-chain authentication mechanisms like Open Passport to make the dApp more generic.
+- <input disabled="" type="checkbox"> More Auth Mechanisms We will be integrating more on-chain authentication mechanisms like emails, etc to make the dApp more generic.

 - <input disabled="" type="checkbox"> Further Plans
   Other Features: Make things more automated, UI more inclusive, etc.

-- <input disabled="" type="checkbox"> Vote Without Wallet There may be a market for paid polling through this mechanism that allows users to directly vote with NFC, etc., without the need for funds.
+- <input disabled="" type="checkbox"> Vote Without Wallet There may be a market for paid polling through this mechanism that allows users to directly vote with gas sponsorships, etc., without the need for funds.

 See the [open issues](https://github.com/Privote-project/issues) for a full list of proposed features (and known issues).